arthurgassner/swissenergy-frontend/docs/eda.md

 ### Missing data

-How about missing[^2] data?
+How about missing data[^2]?
 Do we have all the rows between the first datetime and the last?
 Let's check.

 [^2]: By _missing_, I mean that the ENTSO-E did _not_ send data corresponding to some specific hours.